GoogleCloudPlatform/professional-services-data-validator/README.md

 Once a calculated field is defined, it can be referenced by other calculated fields at any "depth" or higher.
 Depth controls how many subqueries are executed in the resulting query.
-For example, with the following YAML config...
+For example, with the following YAML config:

 ```yaml
 - calculated_fields: